 Summer session is an opportunity to provide courses for students outside of the standard academic year.
 The University and the College determine how net revenues from the summer session instruction are allocated.
-In collaboration with the Dean's office, departments and programs coordinate opportunities for faculty and graduate students to teach courses during summer session.
+In collaboration with the Dean's office, departments and programs coordinate opportunities for faculty to teach courses during summer session.

-Departments are expected, at minimum, to break even: if the tuition income does not cover the cost of offering summer courses, reimbursement will be due to the College.
+Since departments are expected, at minimum, to break even, they should think carefully about the cost of resources they invest in summer courses relative to the anticipated enrollments.
+If the tuition income does not cover the cost of offering summer courses, reimbursement will be due to the College.